 During the first ten years, the murder rate climbed 78% across the country.8 In Chicago, almost 800 gangsters died.9 Nationally, the homicide rate per 100,000 people rose almost two-thirds during Prohibition.10

 Prohibition created more crime.
-It destroyed legal jobs and created a black market in which criminals violently fought over markets.
+It destroyed legal jobs and created a black market over which criminals violently fought.
 It also diverting money from the enforcement of other laws.

 5. Dangerous Moonshine.

 Prohibition led to often toxic moonshine.
-Many stills used lead coils or lead soldering, which gave off acetate of lead.
+Many stills used lead coils or lead soldering.
+This gave off acetate of lead.
 That’s a dangerous poison.
 Some bootleggers added iodine, creosote, or even embalming fluid.11

 This sometimes caused paralysis, blindness and even death.
 In 1927 alone, almost 12,000 people died from drinking toxic bootleg alcohol.
 In 1930, U.S. public health officials estimated that fifteen thousand persons had “jake foot.”
-This was a debilitating paralysis of the hands and feet.
-Drinking alcohol flavored with ginger root caused it.12
+This was a debilitating paralysis of the hands and feet.12

-It was legal to distill dustrial alcohol.
+It was legal to distill industrial alcohol.
 But it was fairly easy to divert for illegal use.
-People drank at least one-tenth of all industrial alcohol.13
+People drank at least one-tenth of all industrial alcohol produced.13

 Government Poisoned Alcohol

-The Prohibition Bureau tried to make it undrinkable by requiring the addition of foul tasting things such as soap.
+The Prohibition Bureau tried to make industrial alcohol undrinkable.
+It required the addition of foul tasting things such as soap.
 But the practice did not stop there.
 Many Americans died from intentional poisoning by the federal government.

 Frustrated that people continued to consume so much alcohol even after it was banned, federal officials had decided to try a different kind of enforcement.
 They ordered the poisoning of industrial alcohols that were regularly stolen by bootleggers and resold as drinkable spirits.
 The idea was to scare people into giving up illicit drinking.
 Instead, by the time Prohibition ended in 1933, the federal poisoning program, by some estimates, had killed at least 10,000 people.14

 The intentional poisoning of drinkers by their own government should probably appear in the above section on crime.
-It may have been the most heinous and nexcusable crime of all.
+It may have been the most horrible crime of all.
 This was perhaps the most shocking of the effects of Prohibition.
 Yet few people know about it.

 6. Job Loss.